MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 4. In the ClientDisplayName column (column C) look for apps that seem suspicious.
 Apps with misspelled names, super bland names, or hacker-sounding names should be reviewed carefully.

 ## Determine the scope of the attack
 After you have finished inventorying application access, review the Office 365 Audit logs to determine the full scope of the breach .
-Search on the affected users, the time frames that the illicit application(s) had access to your org and the permissions the app had.
-You can Search the audit log in the [Office 365 Security and Compliance Center] (https://support.office.com/en-us/article/Search-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c)
+Search on the affected users, the time frames that the illicit application(s) had access to your org, and the permissions the app had.
+You can Search the audit log in the [Office 365 Security and Compliance Center](https://support.office.com/en-us/article/Search-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c)

 > [!IMPORTANT]
 > [Mailbox Auditing](https://support.office.com/en-us/article/Enable-mailbox-auditing-in-Office-365-aaca8987-5b62-458b-9882-c28476a66918) and [Activity Auditing for Admins and Users](https://support.office.com/en-us/article/turn-office-365-audit-log-search-on-or-off-e893b19a-660c-41f2-9074-d3631c95a014) must have been enabled prior to the attack for you to get this information.